jynik/ready-set-yocto/ready-set-yocto.md

 # Dependencies #

 You'll need to install some tools to get started.
-For the apt users out there...
+For the (X|K|U)buntu apt users out there...

 ~~~
- $ sudo apt install build-essential chrpath gawk git texinfo
+ $ sudo apt install build-essential chrpath gawk git bmap-tools texinfo
 ~~~

 # Build System and Required Layers #